JohnLCaron/rlauxe/README.md

 ### General Adaptive Betting

 SHANGRLA's Adaptive Betting has been generalized to work for both CLCA and OneAudit and for any assorter.
 It uses estimated and/or measured error rates to set optimal betting values.
-This is currently the only betting strategy used by Rlauxe.
+This is currently the only betting strategy used for CLCA/OneAudit.
-See [GeneralizedAdaptiveBetting](docs/BettingRiskFunction.md) for more info.
+See [BettingRiskFunction](docs/BettingRiskFunction.md) for more info.

 ### OneAudit Betting strategy

 OneAudit uses GeneralizedAdaptiveBetting and includes the OneAudit assort values and their known frequencies in computing the optimal betting values.

-### MaxRisk for Betting
+### MaxLoss for Betting

-In order to prevent stalls in BettingMart, the maximum bet is bounded by a "maximum risk" value, which is the maximum percent of your "winnings" you are willing to risk on any one bet.
+In order to prevent stalls in BettingMart, the maximum bet is bounded by a "maximum loss" value, which is the maximum percent of your "winnings" you are willing to lose on any one bet.

 ### Additional assorters